byte2code/python_practise/Day 1/Subarray with given sum/readme.md

 #Solution

+-- Time Complexity: O(N)
+-- Auxiliary Space: O(1).
+Since no extra space has been taken.

+The idea is simple as we know that all the elements in subarray are positive so, If a subarray has sum greater than the given sum then there is no possibility that adding elements to the current subarray will be equal to the given sum.
+So the Idea is to use a similar approach to a sliding window.

+- Start with an empty subarray
+- add elements to the subarray until the sum is less than x( given sum ).
+- If the sum is greater than x, remove elements from the start of the current subarray.

 - Create two variables, start=0, currentSum = arr[0]
 - Traverse the array from index 1 to end.
 - Update the variable currentSum by adding current element, currentSum = currentSum + arr[i]